deerwhisper2310/ingredient-inspector/README.md

 ### **Installation**

-Clone the repository to your local machine:git clone https://github.com/deerwhisper2310/ingredient-inspector.git
+Clone the repository to your local machine: git clone https://github.com/deerwhisper2310/ingredient-inspector.git

-Navigate into the project directory:cd ingredient-inspector
+Navigate into the project directory: cd ingredient-inspector

-Install the necessary NPM packages:npm install
+Install the necessary NPM packages: npm install

-Start the local development server:npm start
+Start the local development server: npm start

 The application will automatically open in your web browser at http://localhost:3000.